Monday, December 14, 2009

 "Skeletons trying to warm themselves," James Ensor, 1860-1949

-Peter Schjeldahl's audio slide show about Ensor.
+Check out the Peter Schjeldahl's audio slide show about Ensor.
 In his review in the magazine, Schjedahl says, "Ensor painted like an angel while conceiving like a devil.
 But it would take a susceptible soul to reward the MOMA show with Ensor’s strenuously sought response of laughter out loud."
 I don't agree.
 I laughed out loud a couple of times.
 Contrary to what I expected, this painter of skeletons, masks & demonic dolls was obviously having a lot of fun!